-New for 2024: Be mindful that corporations & LLCs are required to report information about their owners to the Financial Crimes Enforcement Network (FinCEN).
-The details of this new (2024) law are still being worked-out and beyond the scope of this newsletter.
-Go to fincen.gov/boi for more information.
+New for 2024: Be mindful that most corporations & LLCs are required to report information about their owners to the Financial Crimes Enforcement Network (FinCEN).
 After forming a corporation or LLC you have 90 days to file (30 days if formed after 12/31/24).
 Entities that existed before 2024 have until 12/31/24 to file.
-Failure to comply may result in hefty fines and criminal prosecution.
+Failure to comply may result in fines and/or criminal prosecution.
+The details of this new (2024) law are beyond the scope of this newsletter.
+Go to fincen.gov/boi for more information.